Communist Workers' Party of Germany: First Ordinary Party Congress, 1–4 August 1920

-Affiliated unionen
+Affiliated unions

-The AAUD, which was formed as factory organisations in opposition to the traditional trade unions, affiliated with the KAPD.
-The AAUD was formed by the German leftists who considered organising based on trades as being an outmoded form of organisation and instead advocated organising workers based on factories, thus forming the AAUD.
-The factory organisations in the AAUD consisted the basis for organising workers' councils.
+The AAUD was formed to combine factory organisations in opposition to the traditional trade unions, and was affiliated with the KAPD.
+The German leftists who formed the AAUD considered organising based on trades as being an outmoded form of organisation and instead advocated organising workers based on factories, thus forming the AAUD.
+KAPD leaders also considered the AAUD appropriate because it broke from the older, less revolutionary workers' organisations.
+The factory organisations in the AAUD were the basis for organising workers' councils.

 A section led by Otto Rühle, based in Essen, split from the AAUD, forming the General Workers' Union of Germany – Unitary Organization (AAUD-E).

 Kommunistische Arbeiter Jugend

 The youth wing of the party was the Kommunistische Arbeiter Jugend (KAJ) or Communist Workers Youth.
 They published a "struggle-organ", Rote Jugend, or Red Youth.

 Relations with the Comintern

 The delegates of the KAPD to the 2nd World Congress of the Comintern were scorned and their speeches were restricted to a mere ten minutes.
-This was following the publication of Lenin's Left Wing Communism, which was written as a critique of the left-wing ideas of the KAPD, among other parties, the KAPN and related leftist parties.
-Theses on the Role of the Communist Party in the Proletarian Revolution, adopted by the 2nd World Congress also explicitly criticize KAPD for their position about the role of the Communist Party.
+This was following the publication of Lenin's Left Wing Communism, which was written as a critique of the left-wing ideas of the KAPD, among other left-communist parties, including the KAPN.
+The Theses on the Role of the Communist Party in the Proletarian Revolution, adopted by the 2nd World Congress also explicitly criticize KAPD for their position about the role of the Communist Party.
 Following the exclusionary attitude shown towards them by the Comintern, the KAPD broke with the International in 1921.
 Historian E.H.
-Carr has argued that the 2nd World Congress — to some extent unintentionally and unconsciously — was the first to "establish Russian leadership of Comintern on an impregnable basis."
+Carr has argued that the 2nd World Congress—to some extent unintentionally and unconsciously—was the first to "establish Russian leadership of Comintern on an impregnable basis."